terrycojones/jquery-when2/README.md

 which gives you the same 3 behaviors: fire on first callback, fire on first errback, fire when everything is done (errors or not).

-A slightly radical possible future thing to add would be to co-opt the `.progress` callback and use it to instead relay `resolve` info (each call having an index & a value to show which of the passed deferreds had resolved).
+A slightly radical possible enhancement would be to co-opt the `.progress` callback and use it to instead relay `resolve` info (each call having an index & a value to show which of the passed deferreds had resolved).
 A flag in `options` could request that behavior.
 It's a perversion but it's easy to think of ways in which that could be useful.